aiplanethub/beyondllm/CONTRIBUTING.md

 **Write Documentation**

-GenAI Stack could always use more documentation, whether as part of the official GenAI Stack docs, in docstrings, or even on the web in blog posts, articles, and such.
+BeyondLLM could always use more documentation, whether as part of the official BeyondLLM docs, in docstrings, or even on the web in blog posts, articles, and such.

 **Submit Feedback**